-Actor Lee Marvin once said, “As soon as people see my face on a movie screen, they [know] two things: first, I’m not going to get the girl, and second, I’ll get a cheap funeral before the picture is over.”1
+American actor Lee Marvin once said, “As soon as people see my face on a movie screen, they knew two things: first, I’m not going to get the girl, and second, I’ll get a cheap funeral before the picture is over.”

 Most people don’t spend too much time thinking about their own funeral, and yet many of us have a vision about our memorial service or the handling of our remains.
 A letter of instruction can help you accomplish that goal.

 A letter of instruction is not a legal document; it’s a letter written by you that provides additional and more personal information regarding your estate.
-It can be addressed to whomever you choose, but typically letters of instruction are directed to the executor, family members, or beneficiaries.
+It can be addressed to whomever you choose, but typically, a letter of instruction is directed to the executor, family members, or beneficiaries.1

 Make a Cheat Sheet